sngando88/data-preprocessing-project-tutorial/README.md

 **Step 2:**

 Use the explore.ipynb notebook to find patterns and valuable information as much as you can.
-Make graphs that helps us understand the patterns found, get some statistics, create new variables if needed, etc.
+Make graphs that help us understand the patterns found, get some statistics, create new variables if needed, etc.

 - What can we learn about different hosts and areas?